spaceconfigs/spaceneovim/README.md

-# Neovim Config Framework 🛠️
+# spaceneovim 🛠️

-Welcome to the Neovim Config Framework, a powerful and flexible framework designed to enhance your Neovim experience.
+Welcome to spaceneovim, a powerful and flexible framework designed to enhance your Neovim experience, inspired by Spacemacs.
 Our framework is dedicated to providing a highly customizable and easy-to-use environment for all users, whether you're an experienced developer or just getting started with Neovim. 🌟

+## Inspired by Spacemacs

+spaceneovim draws inspiration from Spacemacs, aiming to bring its efficient, mnemonic, and enjoyable key-binding system to the Neovim environment.
+This inspiration guides our approach to making development faster, more efficient, and enjoyable for programmers of all skill levels.

 ## Features 🎉

-- **GPL-3.0 Licensed** 📜: This framework is open source and free to use, modify, and distribute under the terms of the GNU General Public License v3.0.
+- **GPL-3.0 Licensed** 📜: spaceneovim is open source and free to use, modify, and distribute under the terms of the GNU General Public License v3.0.
-- **Clean Architecture** 🏛️: Inspired by the principles of Clean Architecture, our framework ensures that the configuration structure is easy to understand, maintain, and extend.
+- **Built Following Clean Architecture Pattern** 🏛️: Embracing the principles of Clean Architecture, spaceneovim ensures that the configuration structure is intuitive, maintainable, and scalable.
 - **Easy to Configure** ⚙️: We prioritize simplicity and efficiency, making it straightforward for users to adjust settings and preferences to fit their needs.
 - **Plugin Flexibility** 🔄: Switching between plugins or adding new ones has never been easier.
 Our framework is designed to accommodate changes seamlessly, empowering users to customize their development environment to their liking.